dondongwon/LPMDataset/preprocessing/README.md

 We extract the slide image via `extract_slide_imgs.py` from the given annotations, saved in a CSV outputted from the MTurk experiment in Scene Detect.
 We use the saved annotations in the dataframe with FFMPEG to save the slide image.

 ### Extract Slide Figures
-We use the provided MTurk `mturk_layout_parsing.html` to collect slide end segments.
-Fo Here you need to feed a csv with links to images, which we recommend saving directly onto a AWS server.
+We use the provided MTurk `mturk_layout_parsing.html` to collect slide figures.
+Here you need to feed a csv with links to images, which we recommend saving directly onto a AWS server.
 We provide detailed instructions in our Instructions Tab.
 Our class labels are inspired from PRImA, a dataset that consists of layouts from scientific reports.
 We follow their taxonomy to find labels on figures, which consist of natural images, diagrams, table, and equations.
 In Appendix D of our main paper we provide details on figure class labels and a screenshot of the MTurk experiment.
 Afterwards we use `ocr.py` to extract the written text on the slide, it takes in a in a directory path with the images of each slide and outputs a pickle file with dictionary containing the strings and location values.

 ![](/images/preproc_auto_2.png)

-- [x] (Reviewer FPNg, GHav) Dataset Extension: Include prepocessing tools, as well as automatic preprocessing steps (LayoutParser, PysceneDetect)
-- [x] Download video script
-- [x] Pyscene Detect
-- [x] Layout Parser
-- [x] Google ASR
-- [x] Extract Frames
-- [x] Get Traces

-- [x] (Reviewer FPNg, GHav) Dataset Extension: Include manual annotation scripts (MTurk javascript code)
-- [x] MTurk Scripts
+There are only *2* main processing steps that needs to be automated for easy expansion of our dataset.
+Instead of using manual MTurk annotations, we list the automatic alternatives and provide the scripts to enable them.

+### Scene Detect (via PySceneDetect)
+Instead of using MTurk `mturk_slide_seg.html, to collect the slide changes, we can utilize [PySceneDetect](https://pypi.org/project/scenedetect/),  "a command-line tool and Python library which analyzes a video, looking for scene changes or cuts".
+The script to enable this is in `pyscenedetect.py`.
+The script takes as input a base-path of videos to be segmented.
+Pyscene detect allows for many different arguments, such as 'save-images' that saves the desired slide images as you process the data, 'split-video' that saves the cropped videos, {}.stats.csv' that saves the metadata from the processing.

+### Extract Slide Figures (via LayoutParser)
+Instead of using MTurk  `mturk_layout_parsing.html` to collect slide figures.
+We utilize [LayoutParser](https://github.com/Layout-Parser/layout-parser) that allows you to perform deep learning based layout detection simply, and also run OCR for each detected layout region.
+Layout Parser also supports the PRImA class label format, which is identical to the class labels that we utilize.
+The script can be found in `layoutparser.py`, which takes in a path and extracts the layouts of all images it finds in its subdirectories and saves them to a pickle file.